-South Crofty Mine Underground 13.1 – A wide view of the drive face, it gives a good idea of how many holes needed to be drilled for a round of blasting.
+South Crofty Mine Underground 13.4 – A wide view of the drive face, it also gives a good idea of how many holes needed to be drilled for a round of blasting.
 The plastic tub in the foreground was the container from where the explosive was forced into the holes using compressed air.

-Powergel was a plastic explosive that came in foot-long 3/4 inch plastic-wrapped ‘sausages’.
+The most commonly used explosive was Powergel, this was a plastic explosive that came in foot-long 3/4 inch plastic-wrapped ‘sausages’.
 This was used at the end of drill holes to break out to the hole sockets.
 Also by moonlighting geologists as ‘slap dab’ to ‘blow shit up’, which was enormous fun.

 The main explosive in use was anfo, which is ammonium nitrate mixed with diesel oil.
 This was pink and had the consistency and form of small polystyrene balls.
 It was blown by compressed air into the drill holes, the detonators were placed in the Powergel and the wires run out of the holes.
 Also these were sometimes tamped by a bit of clay to close the hole.

 South Crofty Mine Underground 13.8 – Another image of the end, the many fuses can be clearly seen hanging from the drilled holes.
 Here Adrian is inserting the Powergel into the holes.